Roche-CSI/ama/docs/python_api/index.md

-# Asset SDK for Python
+# AMA SDK for Python

 <div class="justified">
 A Python library for the AMA.
 It lets you do anything the asset cli does, but from within Python apps – create